Oral leukoplakia: What is it?

 Those affected naturally ask themselves what the chances of a cure for leukoplakia are.
 Firstly, it can be said that in many cases the disease can disappear on its own.
 However, the causes must be eliminated.
 This means that if, for example, braces or poorly fitting dentures are to blame for the disease, it may well be that the whitish coating disappears as soon as the irritation in the mouth no longer exists.
 This also applies if high tobacco and alcohol consumption is responsible for the disease - and both are no longer consumed by the patient.
 In such cases, there is a good chance that the disease will be over after around four weeks.

 If the white area in the mouth does not disappear by itself disappears, it should be treated.
 This is because even if a biopsy shows that the whitish patches are harmless, they can still develop into a precancerous condition at any time.
-It is estimated that up to
+It is estimated that up to 30 percent of untreated leukoplakia will develop into a tumour at the affected site - a so-called squamous cell carcinoma.

 And: even if an oral leukoplakia has been removed, there is a high risk that it will reappear.
 It is therefore important to know the risk factors and causes, avoid them as far as possible and have your mouth checked regularly for new formations.
-You can read about the best ways to prevent oral leukoplakia in the section "Preventing oral leukoplakia: how to take the right precautions"
+You can read about the best ways to prevent oral leukoplakia in the section "Preventing oral leukoplakia: how to take the right precautions".

 Treating oral leukoplakia: Therapies at a glance